rkolaghassi/CP-gait-prediction/README.md

 ## Citation
-Parts of this code have been used to develop the following research paper: "Deep Learning Models for Stable Gait Prediction Applied to Exoskeleton Reference Trajectories for Children With Cerebral Palsy", available at: https://ieeexplore.ieee.org/document/10058948
+Parts of this code have contributed to the development of the research paper titled: "Deep Learning Models for Stable Gait Prediction Applied to Exoskeleton Reference Trajectories for Children With Cerebral Palsy", available at: https://ieeexplore.ieee.org/document/10058948

 ```
 @article{kolaghassi2023deep,